I may earn a commission or products from the companies mentioned in this post. All opinions are my own.

 I designed a simple logo for my fake blog Mango Life, and I’m going to show you how I did that as well in case you want to design your own logo.
 A logo should be simple and to the point.
 I would like it to invoke a feeling, whatever feeling it invokes it should match the company’s mission.

-Even though this is a fake blog for the purpose of my PicMonkey tutorials, I also created a branding board (I’ll have a tutorial for that in the future) so that I would stay on brand while creating designs.
+Even though this is a fake blog for the purpose of my PicMonkey tutorials, I also created a branding board so that I would stay on brand while creating designs.
 The fake Mango Life Blog is about getting out and traveling to exotic locations, eating local fruit, most especially mangoes, while living an eco-friendly and healthy vibrant life.

 Stay on “Brand”.